marcgg/marcgg.github.com/_posts/2023-03-12-opinion-documents.md

 ---

-When working with multiple people, it can be challenging to debate and share one's opinion efficiently.
-This is made even harder with remote work and multi-cultural teams.

-You might have already felt the pain of joining a channel with a few days worth of exchanges between a few people and then tried to figure out everyone's point of view as well as struggling to know how to add your own opinion.
+Having distributed multi-cultural teams brings a lot of advantages, but it can make debating and sharing one's opinion efficiently challenging.
+You might have already felt the pain of joining a Slack channel with a few days worth of exchanges between a few people and then tried to figure out everyone's point of view as well as struggling to know how to add your own opinion.

-You can of course call for a meeting, but you often end up with scheduling problems, and do you really need another meeting?  ... and even then you still need an efficient way to convey your points.
+You can of course call for a meeting, but you often end up with scheduling problems, especially with time zone differences, and do you really need another meeting?

 ## "Marc's Take on X" Documents